 Time in Jewish Life

 Days in Jewish tradition start at sunset, not midnight.
 That means Shabbat, the weekly day of rest, begins Friday evening and ends Saturday at nightfall.
 This pattern follows the Genesis creation story, where “there was evening and there was morning.”
+It’s a rhythm that connects divine order to human time much like the way modern calendars structure our daily lives.

 Jewish prayer and festivals are scheduled with care: